Staff

 Read more

-Amardeep Singh (he/him/his)
+Amardeep Singh (he/him)

-Amardeep Singh (he/him/his)
+Amardeep Singh (he/him)

-Vice President for Programs
+Vice President of Programs

-Amardeep Singh (he/him/his) is a seasoned grassroots activist, attorney, organizational founder, and philanthropy professional.
+Amardeep Singh is a seasoned grassroots activist, attorney, organizational founder, and philanthropy professional.
 Amar came to Proteus from the Open Society Foundations (OSF) where he served as a senior program officer, issuing $11 million in grants to build the advocacy power of Muslims, Arabs, and South Asians—including successful efforts to repeal the Muslim Ban.
 Amar has overseen multi-year convenings and grantmaking to strengthen bonds among racial-justice organizations across the United States, and the distribution of nearly $6 million in grants to support youth activism in response to the murder of George Floyd.
 Prior to beginning his philanthropic work, Amar co-founded the Sikh Coalition in the wake of 9/11—now the largest Sikh civil-rights organization in the United States.

 At the Sikh Coalition, Amar played a significant leadership role in several critical social-justice victories: